adamjeanlaurent/Unofficial-University-of-Rhode-Island-API/README.md

   "courses": [
     {
       "title": "CSC 101: Computing Concepts",
       "description": "LEC: (4 crs.)
 Capabilities and limitations of computers.
 Applications of computers in today's society.
 Overview of computing systems and programs.
 Students will complete several projects using a computer.
 (Lec.
 3, Lab.
 2/Online) Not open to students who have credit in any college-level computer science course, or to computer science majors.
-(B3) (B4)"
+(B3) (B4)", "courseCode": "CSC"
     },
     {
       "title": "CSC 104: Puzzles + Games = Analytical Thinking",
       "description": "LEC: (4 crs.)
 Cross-listed as (CSC), MTH 104.
 Introduces mathematical problem solving and computational thinking through puzzles and games.
 Students work in small groups on activities to enhance their analytic abilities.
 Topics include numbers, probability, logic, algorithms, and graphs.
 (Lec.
 4) Pre: High school mathematics.
 No programming required.
-(B3)"
+(B3)", "courseCode": "CSC"
     },
     .......... more courses
   ],